Lüscherz: Heritage sites of national significance

-World heritage site
+World Heritage Site

 Lüscherz is home to the Lüscherz-Dorfstation archeological site.
 Lüscherz-Dorfstation is a prehistoric pile-dwelling (or stilt house) settlement that is part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

-The lake shore village at Lüscherz-Dorfstation was inhabited twice during the neolithic era and once during the Bronze Age.
-It is believed to be the center of the Lüscherz culture, a neolithic group that existed between 3900 BC and 3700 BC.
+The lake shore village at Lüscherz-Dorfstation was inhabited twice during the Neolithic era and once during the Bronze Age.
+It is believed to be the center of the Lüscherz culture, a Neolithic group that existed between 3900 BC and 3700 BC.
 The Lüscherz culture may have been a predecessor of the Horgen culture, but the exact link is unknown.

 The site was discovered in 1863 and consisted of an Inner Site (which was close to the shoreline and the village) and an Outer Site away from the village.
 Looting of the Inner Site led to a temporary ban on private excavations in 1873.
 Starting in 1878, a doctor named V. Gross began excavations on the Outer Site, but shortly thereafter both sites were abandoned for almost a century.
 In 1954 the Historical Museum of Bern began excavating the sites in advance of construction on the waterfront.
 The construction of a harbor in the late 1950s destroyed part of the village.

-The oldest settlement was a neolithic settlement in the Inner Site that has been some-what reliably dated to about 3590/3580 BC by tree rings.
+The oldest settlement was a Neolithic settlement in the Inner Site that has been somewhat reliably dated to about 3590/3580 BC by tree rings.
 The second settlement, the Lüscherz culture site, is in the Outer Site.
 The piles at that site have been dated to be from the period between 2792 and 2709 BC by reliable tree rings.

 A scattering of Late Bronze Age items probably came from a village which was farther out in the lake.
 Very little is known about this village.